-1. Building of scenarios and support for the creation of development strategies and the identification of technical cooperation needs in the member countries 2.
-Technical and operational support for mobilizing human and knowledge resources to implement program actions 3.
-Mobilization of external financial resources to support technical cooperation actions in the member countries and regions 4.
-Management of resources provided by the member countries for their development projects 5.
-Response to requests by means of rapid response and short-term actions to address immediate problems and/or emergencies in the countries 6.
-Horizontal cooperation between countries, particularly South-South cooperation
+Types of technical cooperation Technical cooperation instruments 1.
+Building of scenarios and support for the creation of 1.
+Development and adaptation of concepts and development strategies and the identification of technical methodologies for their specific application to cooperation needs in the member countries technical cooperation actions 2.
+Technical and operational support for mobilizing human and 2.
+Support in the design and application of public knowledge resources to implement program actions policies 3.
+Mobilization of external financial resources to support technical 3.
+Support for the institutional strengthening of the cooperation actions in the member countries and regions public sector 4.
+Management of resources provided by the member countries for 4.
+Fostering of capacity building their development projects 5.
+Response to requests by means of rapid response and short-term 5.
+Organization of technical-political forums and actions to address immediate problems and/or emergencies in dialogue the countries 6.
+Coordination, promotion and support for 6.
+Horizontal cooperation between countries, particularly Southpublic/private dialogue and collaboration South cooperation 7.
+Planning for development and investment in agriculture